ferrucc-io/ferruccio/content/posts/company-size.md

 If you have some constructive feedback, or some comments feel free to reach out via email at "hi" at this domain.
 Or DM me on Twitter :)

+**Do you think a role in a great Mid Market Enterprise company would suit you?** You can join me at Intercom, [we're hiring!](https://www.intercom.com/careers?ref=ferrucc.io).

+Alternatively if something else excites you I still might be able to help!

-**Special thanks to everyone I've talked to when writing this.
-To Tom McCarthy, Rory Hughes and Pietro Capece Galeota for reviewing drafts of this post.**
+**Thanks to everyone I've talked to when writing this.
+And special thanks to Tom McCarthy, Rory Hughes and Pietro Capece Galeota for reviewing drafts of this post.**